Southern Texas

 (1848 - 1906, 1913 - 1917, 1941 - 1944), Rio Grande City

 First known as Post at Davis' Landing, then Camp Ringgold until 1849, then as Ringgold Barracks until 1878.
 Briefly abandoned for Camp Hudson near Juno in 1859.
 Abandoned in February 1861 to the Confederates.
 Held by the Union from 1863 to 1864, and not reoccupied again by Union forces until after the war ended in 1865.
 Rebuilt in 1869 near the original site.
 New frame and brick structures replaced the original adobe structures by 1886.
-Many of these buildings still exist on the east-side of town on US 83.
-A portion of the reservation is presently used by the local Rio Grande City Consolidated Independent School District (since 1949) for the elementary and middle school campuses.
-The Robert E. Lee House (1856) has been restored.
-1918 Photo Collection from TexasEscapes.com
+Many of these buildings still exist on the east side of town on US 83.
+A portion of the reservation is presently used by the Rio Grande City Consolidated Independent School District (since 1949) for the elementary and middle school campuses.
+The so-called Robert E. Lee House (1856) has been restored.
+See also 1918 Photo Collection from TexasEscapes.com

 Located just downriver was Confederate Camp Benavides (1860's), a temporary cavalry encampment.